Snags sizzling on the BBQ, fresh-cut grass and a hint of sunscreen. Although the scent of summer is fading, good sun safety habits should not.

 For those instances, TAL Lifetime Protection can protect you in the event you're diagnosed with skin cancer down the track.

-Recovery Insurance can protect you if you become one of over 14,000 Australians diagnosed with melanoma each year.
+Recovery (Trauma) Insurance can protect you if you become one of over 14,000 Australians diagnosed with melanoma each year.

 If you take out Cancer Cover as part of your Recovery Insurance policy you may receive a lump sum payment if you're diagnosed with a malignant melanoma of the depth and size covered by the policy and there has been a spread of malignant cells.